akkeris/daedalus/docs/GETTING_STARTED.md

  *  `GRAPHQL_POSTGRAPHILE_OPTIONS` - Sets options for the GraphQL API (https://www.graphile.org/postgraphile/usage-library/#recommended-options)

 Because session information is stored in the `public` schema we exclude it from analysis by default.

+### Metadata Plugin

+The metadata plugin is generally required if you want to use the UI or GraphQL, it analyzes incoming objects from various other plugins and creates link relationships between them.

+*  `METADATA` - Set this to `true` to enable examining systems for links (highly recommended).

 ### Postgresql Plugin